gvwilson/sensibleadventures/nardica/nardica.md

 She heard Uncle Jack's bellow, "What'n the hell?" but she was already racing down the gangplank.

-A small crowd was milling around on the street in front of the machine shop by the time she got there.
+By the time she reached the machine shop, a small crowd was milling around on the paved turnaround in front of it.
-The smoke had dissipated,
-and there was no sign of fire, but the explosion had torn one corner right off the building.
+The sick knot in her stomach only relaxed a little when she saw that the explosion hadn't been in the machine shop itself, but in the squat quarantine blockhouse beside it.
-Plastic boards and twisted foam steel beams lay scattered on the ground amidst sparkly shards of broken glass.
+One corner of the building was gone, and chunks of masonry and twisted ends of foam steel beams lay scattered on the ground.

-A scruffy-looking woman stood in front of the main door of the machine shop arguing loudly with two other men in the dark blue Marine uniforms.
+A rough-looking woman stood in front of the quarantine blockhouse's single door. arguing loudly with two men in dark blue Marine uniforms.
-"And *I* said I'll open it when my captain tells me to!" the woman in front of the door said.
+"And *I* said I'll open it when my captain tells me to!" she said hotly, her muscular arms crossed.

-Two more Marines pushed through the crowd.
+Two more Marines pushed through the crowd, their sidekick drones whining faintly over their heads.
-The larger of them pointed at the sergeant's stripes on his sleeve.
+One of them pointed at the sergeant's stripes on his sleeve.
-"See these?" he demanded.
+"Do you see these, citizen?" he demanded.
-"These say this ain't your ship, so hang your captain, it's on us to see if you're going to blow this place up."
+"These say that this is not your ship, so in accordance with regulations regarding general public safety, we are going in to have a look."

-The scruffy woman's lip curled.
+The woman's lip curled.
+"In accordance with regulation, is it?" she mimicked.
-"Means nothin' to me, mate.
+"Well, that means nothin' to me, mate, so you an' your brainwashed friends can---oy!"
-You can come in when---hey!"
-She grabbed at the Marine's arm as he pushed her aside.
+She stepped sideways to block the Marine as he moved toward the door.

 "Clear away!
-Clear away, all you!"
+Clear away, all o' you!"
-The crowded parted as half a dozen more sailors arrived, all of them looking as rough as the woman who'd been guarding the door.
+The crowded parted as half a dozen more sailors arrived, all of them wearing patched-up variations on the woman's yellow-and-green vest with *Taroona* stencilled on the back.

-The shaven-headed sailor at the front of the new arrivals put his hands on his hips.
+The shaven-headed woman leading the new arrivals put her hands on her hips.
 "Y'aright, Bags?"
-he asked,
+she asked,
-scowling at the Marine sergeant.
+scowling at the Marine sergeant, the crowd, and everything else in sight for good measure.

-""m fine, cap'n"
+""Fine, cap'n"
-the scruffy sailor replied,
+the first woman replied,
-straightening up and glaring at the sergeant.
+glaring at the sergeant.
-"Just 'splainin' to this lot that there's nothin' here needs their 'tention."
+"Just 'splainin' t' these blues that there ain't nothin' here needs their 'tention."

+"With respect, citizen,"
+the sergeant said,
-"Anything as might be a danger to Halley gets our attention," the sergeant growled.
+his mechanical inducted accent making his calm words all the more ominous, "Anything that might be a danger to Halley needs our attention.
-"Particularly anything as might turn this place into another Bharati."
+Particularly anything that might turn our beloved city into another Bharati."

 The crowd murmured.
 Twenty years before,